gecanow/SmartSlides/README.md

 A new way to present.

 6.835 Spring 2022 Final Project
-{gschein, gecanow, marlenag}@mit.edu
+{*gschein, gecanow, marlenag*}@mit.edu

 ## Getting Started

-SmartSlides works best on Chrome and with a Mac laptop.
+Requirements: SmartSlides works best on **Chrome** and with a **Mac laptop**.

 ### Mac users
-Download this repo, unzip the SmartSlides folder, and double-click on SmartSlidesBegin to get started.
+**Clone** (don't download!) this repo, open the SmartSlides folder, and double-click on SmartSlidesBegin to get started.
+This will walk you though uploading a presentation, installing the necessary dependencies, starting the server, and opening localhost.

 If you are having trouble, manually navigate to the project folder in your terminal and run
 ```
 $ npm install
 $ npm start
 ```
-And navigate to localhost:8000 for instructions.
+Then, open https://localhost:8000 for instructions.

 ### Windows users
 Start the project with